syncfusion-content/blazor-docs/blazor/pdfviewer-2/open-pdf-file/from-azure-blob-storage.md

 ---
 layout: post
-title: Open PDF files from Azure Storage in SfPdfViewer Component | Syncfusion
+title: Open PDF files from Azure in SfPdfViewer Component | Syncfusion
 description: Learn here all about how to Open PDF files from Azure Blob Storage in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer